DevGbolade/taskApi/README.md

+Here's the updated `README.md` with the addition of health check routes:

+---

 # **Task Management API** 🚀

 A RESTful API for managing tasks with authentication, role-based access control (RBAC), request validation, rate limiting, and security features.